Why are “srsltid” URLs ranking in Search? Is it related to Google’s August 2024 Core Update?

 Well, if there’s one thing that I know about SEO, it’s that when inexplicable things are happening in the SERP that involve multiple Google platforms, it can only mean one thing: CORE UPDATE INCOMING.

-So now we had a working theory, that the declining rankings for canonical URLs, the increased rankings for Merchant Center URLs, and these mysterious srsltid query links are all connected through a pending core update to Google.
+So now we had a working theory, that the declining rankings for canonical URLs, the increased rankings for Merchant Center URLs, and the indexing of these mysterious SRSLTID query links are all connected through a pending core update to Google.
 So naturally, I did the only thing that makes sense, I Googled “is there a core update in August 2024?”

 Well I’m happy to report that Google has confirmed today [August 15, 2024] that there is indeed a core update happening (I love being right).
 Unfortunately, Google didn’t give us a whole lot of useful information about the core update, and they didn’t mention the Merchant Center query string issue at all, but they did give us something.
 This is what Google had to say about the August 2024 core update to Google Search: